ionelmc/cookiecutter-pylibrary/README.rst

       - Use ``"no"`` for no hosting (various links will disappear).
 You can also use ``"gitlab.com"`` and such but various things will be broken (like Travis configuration).

-    * - ``ci_https_proxy``
-      - .. code:: python

-            null
-      - If your CI runner requires an HTTPS proxy, then you can specify it here.

     * - ``repo_name``
       - .. code:: python